Projects discontinued or on hold

 - on the initiative of the Coordinator-General, following the project proponent's failure to make adequate progress during the EIS process.

-Withdrawn - The project proponent requested that the project be withdrawn from the EIS process.
+Withdrawn - The project proponent requested that the project be withdrawn from the EIS process and the Coordinator-General cancelled the coordinated project declaration.